Shaina Taub

-Shaina Taub is an American actress, singer, musician, and Tony Award-winning composer.
+Shaina Taub is an American actress, singer, musician, and Tony Award–winning composer and lyricist.

 Early life

-Taub was born in Waitsfield, Vermont and attended the theater camp Stagedoor Manor.
+Taub was born in Waitsfield, Vermont, and attended the theater camp Stagedoor Manor.
 Taub's interest in social justice started at a young age.
-At 16, Taub graduated from her high school and went on to attend New York University Tisch School of the Arts where she graduated in 2009.
+At 16, Taub graduated from Harwood Union High School and went on to attend New York University Tisch School of the Arts where she graduated in 2009.

 Career

 Taub appeared in “Spare Some Change: NYC Artists for Barack Obama” directed by Ryan Mekenian in 2008 alongside Lindsay Mendez, Carrie Manolakos, Joe Iconis, Seth Rudetsky, and Celia Keenan-Bolger.